What Alignment Should I Get?

 My First Track Alignment

-My initial settings worked fine when I first started track driving.
+When I started track driving, my initial settings worked well.
 As a beginner, I wasn’t pushing the car or its tires especially hard.
 Oh, it felt plenty fast at first, but with experience comes more speed.
 As I got faster, I noticed my tires weren’t wearing evenly across the surface of the tire.
-I needed to fix that get even faster and make my tires last longer.
-Tires aren’t cheap so the longer they last, the better.
+I needed to fix that to get even faster and make my tires last longer.
+Tires aren’t cheap, so the longer they last, the better.

 Since the car was lowered via coilovers to 12.5″, I could get more negative camber than before (a lower car allows for more negative camber).
 Since every ND is slightly different, you may find you can’t get to these numbers.